SonaHJ/APITestAction/README.md

             tests: '${{ github.event.inputs.tests }}'
             junitDir: '${{ github.event.inputs.junitDir }}'
 ```
-7. Replace the example input values with your details.
-8. Push it into the main branch
+4. Push the new yml file into the main branch
-9. Go to the Actions section in the repository and select the workflow.
-10. Click the Run workflow dropdown and the list of input boxes get displayed.

-To configure agent:
+5. The you will have to configure agent:
     1. Go to settings (Repo).
     2. Select action -> runner.
-3. Click Create self-hosted runner, follow the download and configure instruction
+    3. Click Create self-hosted runner, follow the download and configure instructions.

+6. Go to the Actions section in the repository and select the workflow.
+7. Click the Run workflow dropdown and the list of input boxes get displayed.

 ## Inputs

+### `configurationType`

+**Required** Type of the test to execute

 ### `projectdir`

-Fully qualified path to the HCL OneTest API project directory.
+**Required** Fully qualified path to the HCL OneTest API project directory.

 ### `projectname`